roddi/ValidateStoreReceipt/README.markdown

 This validator parses and validates the payload and the PKCS7 container itself.

 Thanks to Matthew Stevens for coming up with the parser code.
 Thanks to Dave Carlton for polishing it a bit.
 Thanks to Fraser Hess for more polish and correcting my non-native English.
 Thanks to anlumo for the certificate checking code.
+Thanks to Alessandro Segala for the In-App purchasing code.

 Missing from this project:

 - Apple's example receipt.
 (I WON'T ADD IT HERE, APPLE WON'T LIKE THAT, SO DON'T ASK!)
 - Any measures to make your app cracker proof.
+- If I understand Alessandro correctly, In-App purchases are only extracted but not validated.

 ## Installation